benpollarduk/BP.AdventureFramework/docs/docfx/docs/non-playable-character.md

 npc.Give(daisy, goblin);
 ```

-NonPlayableCharacters can contains custom commands that allow the user to directly interact with the character or other assets.
+NonPlayableCharacters can contain custom commands that allow the user to directly interact with the character or other assets.

 ```csharp
 goblin.Commands =